You’re a businesswoman with too much to do every day.

 But, these healthy benefits will increase your number on the scale (just a little).
 We usually don’t think about this when we weigh ourselves.
-We simply get excited if it goes down and feel disproportionately disappointed if it stays the same (or heaven forbid, goes up).
+We simply get excited if it goes down and feels disproportionately disappointed if it stays the same (or heaven forbid, goes up).
 We don’t think about whether we’re hydrated or have as much bone and muscle as a twenty-year-old.

 One thing we know: you can’t afford to waste your energy

-You certainly don’t have energy to waste on false disappointment brought on by the scale—when it doesn’t accurately represent your progress.
+You certainly don’t have the energy to waste on false disappointment brought on by the scale—when it doesn’t accurately represent your progress.

 Here are four better ways to evaluate your success:

 - Get your body fat tested.
 You can do this at your local gym, a university, or with your doctor.
 It’s my observation that the home body fat scales have become much more accurate.
 All measurements have some margin of error.
 But, if you use the same tool each time, you’ll see whether the number is going up or down, and that’s what’s important.